kevmo/PYTN/RESOURCES.md

 Python For Data Analysis, 2nd Edition, Wes McKinney, O'Reilly

-The Manga Guide To Linear Algebra, No Starch Press,
+The Manga Guide To Linear Algebra, No Starch Press, i

 ## Articles